Tagged with: Treatment Models

 Family time: a woman and girl are smiling as they use a tablet computer together.
 Photo by Michael Morse from Pexels.

-For Children’s Advocacy Centers (CACs), family engagement refers to the process of family members accepting a referral for mental health treatment, then attending and participating in that treatment to successful… Continue Reading
+For Children’s Advocacy Centers (CACs), family engagement refers to the process of family members accepting a referral for mental health treatment, then attending and participating in that treatment to successful completion.
+CAC staff know the importance of mental health treatment to help children and families who have experienced trauma heal from that trauma.
+We also… Continue Reading

 Engaging Families in Treatment: Whose Responsibility Is It?